Bayesian Decision Making for Continuous Endpoints

 Calculation Methods

-The package provides four computational approaches:
+The package provides three computational approaches:

 - NI (Numerical Integration): Exact calculation using convolution